xortical/genes-in-brainfuck/README.md

 # genes-in-brainfuck
-Encoding gene base pair sequence as numbers in a cell for brainfuck
+Encoding base pair sequence as numbers in a cell for brainfuck

-Instead of writing genes as sequence of A,C,G,T, writing it as numbers in a cell might help ease the burden of using string library.
-Brainfuck seems to be a cool protocol to do so.
+Instead of writing genes as sequence of A,C,G,T, writing it as numbers in a cell might make life easier.
+Brainfuck seems to have a cool protocol to do so.
 I have assigned
 "A" --> 1 or {'+'}
 "C" --> 2 or {'++'}
 "G" --> 3 or {'+++'}
 "T" --> 4 or {++++}
-The generated code in brainfuck increments the counter in the cell and then moves on to the next cell.

-Thus : "GGCAAGGTCTTC"
+The sequence : "GGCAAGGTCTTC"

 becomes